5K1PY/ToodleDoodle/README.md

-# HippoMeet
+# ToodleDoodle
-HippoMeet is web tool for arranging meeting.
+ToodleDoodle is web tool for arranging meeting.
 Built on Flask and JQuery.

 ## Instalation
 The project uses following nonstandard python libaries: